tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 response, the client's first step is to determine which was used.
 It proceeds as follows.

+When the server confirms both acceptance and rejection:
 * If the ServerHello does not contain an "ech" extension, then the client presumes rejection, since the server may not support ECH.
 * The client checks that the "ech" extension of the ServerHello contains a